bettercss/bettercss.github.io/pages/getting-started.md

 Bettercss is a css toolkit that provides libraries for you to include, this then provides a base for which you can extend and build your css upon.

 The toolkit will never boast itself as a framework nor a complete solution.
-The compiled source we provide is to be used for rapid prototyping or a base,  and should not to be included as a final solution unless your going for a seriously minimal look.
+The compiled source provided is to be used for rapid prototyping or as a base,  and should not to be included as a final solution unless your going for a seriously minimal look.

 ## Install